xzel23/utility/README.md

 - upgraded gradle to 7.2 for Java 17 support
 - geometry classes taking float parameters have been renamed to ...2f
 - some classes (Pair, Vector2f, ...) have been converted to records
+- updates to FileTreeNode to allow use as a base class
+- added BuildInfo class
 - many fixes and smaller improvements

 ### 9.0.1